-The waiver application shall consist of the following and be sent directly to this office:
+The waiver application shall consist of the following:

 A statement on facility letterhead from the chief administrative officer of a Connecticut health care setting indicating the name of the facility, the name of the physician on whose behalf the application in being submitted, the name of the facility contact person and such person’s telephone/fax numbers and email address;

 Legible copies of all DS-2019 (formerly IAP-66) forms issued to the applicant;

 Evidence that efforts to recruit an American physician have failed (i.e. copies of advertisements for vacant positions);

 A current curriculum vitae, including Connecticut license number, date issued, specialty area of practice and exact dates of all post graduate medical training completed;